Intimate Partner Abuse in the LGBTQIA+ Community

 - Ridiculing style and fashion that corresponds to your gender expression.

-These threats and manipulations are compounded by a lack of community resources that understand and affirm LGBTQIA+ identities and fear of further oppression due to intersecting identities, such as race, ethnicity, and socioeconomic status.
+These threats and manipulations are compounded by a lack of community resources that understand and affirm LGBTQIA+ identities.
+Fear of further oppression due to intersecting identities make it harder to reach out for support.

 Have you wondered if your relationship is healthy?
 Do you have a friend you suspect could be suffering from physical or emotional abuse?
 Whether you just want to talk or you’re ready to initiate services, we will answer your call 24 hours a day, every day of the year – 800-544-2022.